 - IRS: Topic 510 – Business Use of a Car at irs.gov - This is the official IRS publication on tax deductions for business use of vehicles.
 It outlines the two different methods available for deductions – standard mileage deduction and the actual expenses deduction.
 It provides specifics about when to use each method as well as information for employees who are reimbursed for their mileage.

-- Official IRS Publication of the 2012 Rates at irs.gov - This official publication announces the 2012 rates for both business, medical, moving and charity reimbursement rates.
+- Official IRS Publication of the Standard Mileage Rates at irs.gov - This page lists the mileage rates for business, medical, moving and charity reimbursement rates.
 Make sure to look up the latest rates for the current year.

 - Vehicle Maintenance Log Template - Track your auto maintenance costs using Vertex42's new maintenance log.